milvus-logo

 Log broker

 The log broker is a pub-sub system that supports playback.
-It is responsible for streaming data persistence, execution of reliable asynchronous queries, event notification, and return of query results.
+It is responsible for streaming data persistence and event notification.
 It also ensures integrity of the incremental data when the worker nodes recover from system breakdown.
 Milvus cluster uses Pulsar as log broker; Milvus standalone uses RocksDB as log broker.
-Besides, the log broker can be readily replaced with streaming data storage platforms such as Kafka and Pravega.
+Besides, the log broker can be readily replaced with streaming data storage platforms such as Kafka.

 Milvus is built around log broker and follows the “log as data” principle, so Milvus does not maintain a physical table but guarantees data reliability through logging persistence and snapshot logs.